Morristown Uber Accident Attorney

 After a crash, you may have nightmares or suffer other types of mental distress.
 For example, it might be difficult to get back into a car driven by another person or get back into a car at all.
 Those who suffer from post-traumatic stress disorder (PTSD) might also have aversions to loud noises, smells or other stimuli that might trigger memories of what happened to them.

 The New Jersey personal injury attorneys at the Di Lauri & Hewitt Law Group offer free case reviews to help you determine if you may be entitled to compensation for mental distress.
 They may also be able to make an initial assessment as to other damages you may receive in a settlement or at trial.
 If you are killed in a crash, an attorney may work with your estate’s representative to seek compensation on behalf of your family.
-You can call us now at 973-343-5736 for a no-obligation consultation with our compassionate attorneys.
+Call us today at 973-354-5783 for a no-obligation consultation with our compassionate attorneys.

 Many different parties may be held liable in an accident involving vehicles affiliated with ridesharing companies such as Uber and Lyft.
 If you are involved in a crash caused by a driver performing services for Uber, you would make a claim against that company’s commercial policy.
 Uber offers up to $1.5 million in liability coverage as well as up to $1.5 million in uninsured/underinsured coverage.